Blockchain Transaction Conflicts: A Historical Perspective: System Model

-A \emph{transaction} is a sequence of \Read{s} and \Write{s} performed on a set of \emph{VM states}.
-For each transaction $T_k$, a BVM implementation must support the following t-operations: \Read$_k$($s$), where $s$ is an account or a VM state, that returns a value in a domain $V$ or a special value $A_k\notin V$ (\emph{abort}), \Write$_k$($X$, $v$), for a value $v \in V$, that returns $\mathit{ok}$ or $A_k$, and a special final operation $\mathit{\TryC}_k$ that returns $C_k\notin V$ (\emph{commit}) or $A_k$.
+A \emph{transaction} is a sequence of operations performed on a set of \emph{VM states}.
+For each transaction $T_k$, a VM must support the following operations: \Read$_k$($s$), where $s$ is an account or a state, that returns a value in a domain $V$ or a special value $A_k\notin V$ (\emph{abort}), \Write$_k$($X$, $v$), for a value $v \in V$, that returns $\mathit{ok}$ or $A_k$, and a special final operation $\mathit{\TryC}_k$ that returns $C_k\notin V$ (\emph{commit}) or $A_k$.
 When $\mathit{\TryC}_k$ returns $C_k$, the transaction $T_k$ is deemed to have \emph{completed}, having completed its sequence of reads and writes.
 For a transaction $T_k$, we denote all VM states accessed by its read and write as \readset{$_k$} (or \Rset{$_k$}) and \writeset{$_k$} (or \Wset{$_k$}), respectively.
-We denote by $\accessset{_k}$ (or $\Dset(T_k)$) the set of state locations accessed, read or written by transaction $T_k$.
+We denote by $\accessset{_k}$ (or $\Dset(T_k)$) the set of state locations accessed, read or written by $T_k$. {Execution of a block is the sequence of request–response events generated by these operations, where each operation consists of an atomic invocation (request) and corresponding completion (response).}

-\textbf{Transactional Conflicts:} Conflicts in a BVM arise when two transactions $T_i,\ T_j \in B$ (where $B$ is a block) access a shared state $s \in \mathcal{S}$ and at least one of them modifies it.
-This condition implies that the execution order of the transactions affects the final state if the transactions are executed in parallel or reordered within the block $B$.